LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

 ## Transitive Dependencies

-The behaviour of a program which names a symbol defined by this specification is undefined, unless the symbol is defined in a header included by the program, or the symbol exists in a header, which any header included by the program is permitted to make symbols available from, or that symbol is an overloaded operator, or function, referenced by argument-dependent lookup.
+Even where not permitted or required, including any header defined by this specification may make available any symbol defined in any other such header.

+Including any header defined by this api may make available any symbols defined in any standard library header.

 _Note - This allows for implementations to include other headers from this api, even where those headers are not permitted or required to be included, to allow implementations to satisfy requirements in this api - End Note_

-Including any header defined by this api may make available any symbols defined in any standard library header.

 If the synopsis of a header has the line `#include <header>` then the symbols defined by `<header>` shall be made available to programs which include the api header.